 • Upper-class students can take on numerous extracurriculars and a part-time job.

-Entering junior year with a checklist in hand may help students see more success when college acceptance letters are sent out the next year.
-Here are some helpful things students may want to keep in mind to make more out of this critical year:
+To help make junior year a lighter lift, it can be a good idea to enter into it with a checklist in hand.
+This can help students see more success when college acceptance letters are sent out the next year.
+What follows are some helpful things students may want to keep in mind to make more out of this critical year.

 Getting Involved in Extracurriculars